harshitsinghai77/fictional-octo-funicular/posts/add-CI-CD-pipeline-with-deta.md

   url: "/assets/blog/dynamic-routing/cover.jpg"
 ---

 I recently decided to add CI/CD pipeline to my side project Nemo.
-On every push to master, I want to run tests and automatically deploy the project to Deta once all the tests are passed.
+On every push to master, I want to run tests and automatically deploy the project to Deta using Github Actions.

-The decided to use Github Actions.

 ## Prerequisite